KerosuoLab/Shapemetrics/Ilastik-info.md

 ## A. Before Ilastik - first steps

-The image file type used throughout our analysis is .tiff.
+The image file type used throughout our analysis is .tif.
 However, raw microscope data rarely comes in .tif format by default.
 In addition, the stacks are often stored in a folder of individual 2D stacks instead of one 3D z-stack image.
 Convert the microscope file to .tif z-stack using the following steps:

 **1.** Open Fiji/ImageJ and drag the raw microscope image folder of individual stacks to the program to open it.